 A Brief History

 On June 21, 1964, three civil rights workers were kidnapped and murdered by the Ku Klux Klan in Mississippi, an event commemorated in the 1988 feature film, Mississippi Burning.
 Advocating or campaigning for civil rights of various groups of people has been an historically dangerous business.
 Many people engaged in the struggle for civil rights throughout history have been murdered or executed for their efforts.
 Here we list 10 such people who have been martyred in the cause of freedom.
-Who would you add to the list?

 10. Chaney, Schwerner and Goodman, 1964.